jeroenpeeters/docker-ssh/README.md

 Argument       | Default  | Description
 ---------------|----------|------------------------------------------------------
-FILTER         | None     | Docker filter to target a container CONTAINER      | None     | *name* of a running container. **deprecated**, use FILTER CONTAINER_SHELL| bash     | path to a shell.
+FILTERS        | None     | Docker filter to target a container CONTAINER      | None     | *name* of a running container. **deprecated**, use FILTER CONTAINER_SHELL| bash     | path to a shell.
 AUTH_MECHANISM | None     | name of the authentication mechanism, see [User Authentication](#user-authentication)